-Make Eyedropper tool usable in Color Picker dialog
+Make Eyedropper tool usable in Color Picker dialog, which can pick colors from everywhere

 Can you make the Color Picker have an Eyedropper tool that can select any color on the screen when you double click the swatch?
 Similar to Photoshop.